 The Fi 103R-4 Reichenberg as found by the museum 1970

-The Fi 103R-4 moved to Geisenhausen near Munich in November 2007, where the restoration will be carried out by Axel Kuncze & his team at Auktionshaus fur historic Technik, the only restoration shop specialising in restoring the V1 and its derivatives anywhere in the world.
-Work to be carried out includes replacing the nose cone as that is not the original.
-Some of the skinning on the rear fuselage needs replacing & the wing main spar needs replacing as the one we have is not original.
-The wings need recovering in the correct grade of plywood.
-The cockpit needs fully fitting out & all instruments, electrical fittings etc. The Fi103R-4 will be finished as it was displayed at Farnborough in 1945.
+The Fi 103R-4 moved to Geisenhausen near Munich in November 2007, where the restoration was carried out by Axel Kuncze & his team at Auktionshaus fur historic Technik, the only restoration shop specialising in restoring the V1 and its derivatives anywhere in the world.
+Work carried out included replacing the nose cone as that was not the original.
+Some of the skinning on the rear fuselage was replaced & a new wing main spar was fitted as the one we had was of an incorrect size.
+The wings were recovered in the correct grade of plywood.
+The cockpit has been fully fitted out & all instruments, electrical fittings etc are original period pieces restored to full working order.
+The Fi103R-4 has been finished as it was when displayed at Farnborough in 1945.

 There are six surviving Fi103R-4’s, the others being located at:-

 Dr Peter Haydn-Smith, Guy Thomas, Chris Samson, Ann & Bob McNae,

 Robin & Alan Glover, Peter Shepherd, Norman Franks,

 Trevor & Caroline Matthews, Dennis & Jean Wickenden, Michael Hukins,